npliashechnikov/load-runner/README.md

 # Description

-The load-runner tool allows the user to prepare an environment to test the network performance in the OpenStack cloud.
-The tests use iperf running between clients and servers and then demonstrate the results in csv format.
+The load-runner tool prepares an environment to benchmark the network performance in the OpenStack cloud.
+The tests use iperf running between client and server virtual machines and then demonstrate the results in csv format.

 # Prerequisites